 The College Composition Committee confers four yearly awards for excellence in teaching to outstanding teaching assistants for their work in the College Composition Program: the Marion Bashinski Award, the Fred Standley Award, the Robert O. Lawton Award, and the Bryan Hall Award.
 The Bryan Hall Award is an award especially for first-year TAs-sort of like a "rookie of the year" award.
 Awards are made by the College Composition Committee.
 A modest stipend accompanies the award.
 Winners of the awards are recognized at the English Department Award Ceremony in April.
-Please see the guidelines below and ask the Director of College Composition files.
+Please see the guidelines below and ask the Director of College Composition if you have any questions about making nominations.
+Nominations are generally due January 31.
+Early nominations are necessary in order for nominees to prepare their award application files.
 The Committee generally reads award application files prepared by the nominees.
 These items were chosen based on their ability to demonstrate excellent teaching and their ease or practicality of preparing.
 In other words, all the items should be readily available in the nominee's teaching file or are items needed for preparing dossiers.
 Award application files are generally due in mid-February.